viperproject/prusti-dev/docs/user-guide/src/tour/counterexamples.md

 [Prusti: verification error] postcondition might not hold.
 ```

 One way to help with debugging such a verification failure, is to have Prusti print a **counterexample**.
-This can be enabled by adding the `counterexample = true` flag in your `Prusti.toml` file.
+This can be enabled by adding the `counterexample = true` flag in the `Prusti.toml` file.

 A counterexample is any combination of values, which will cause some postcondition or assertion to fail (there are no guarantees on which values get chosen).